 3. Find a place to sell your skills as a freelancer

-Even you know what you are capable of, you may still be wondering to find a right place to market yourself.
-I’m hoping to write up a separate post regarding the Freelance marketplace and their pros and cons.
+I hope to write up a separate post regarding the Freelance marketplace and its pros and cons.
 But in the meantime, I would love to recommend Upwork.

-Because it is free to sign up and one of the most trusted marketplace for a freelancer to date.
-If you are totally new or if you are a pro, Upwork is the best place work.
+Because it is free to sign up for and is one of the most trusted marketplaces for a freelancer to date.
+If you are new or a pro, Upwork is the best place to work.

 Go there and check for yourself.
 You’ll see.

-What do you think then?
-If you already a successful freelancer, then please don’t forget to share your story with us.
+What do you think, then?
+If you are already a successful freelancer, please don’t forget to share your story with us.
 We would love to hear what you have to share.
-Just tell us and we’ll improvise.